logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 ##### Grant access to a tracing data source

-Your Distributed Tracing account can serve as a data source which can be accessed by main and sub accounts.
+Your Distributed Tracing account can serve as a data source that is accessed by main and sub accounts.

-To manage access to your tracing account, configure which Logz.io main and sub accounts can access or view Distributed Tracing data source.
+To manage access to your tracing account, configure which Logz.io main and sub accounts can access or view the Distributed Tracing data source.

-When users are logged in to the accounts you add here, they'll be able to access or view the data in the data source.
+When users are logged in to the accounts you add here, they'll be able to access or view the the tracing data in the account.

 ###### Grant access to the data in a tracing account